aerojam95/mph-deep-learning-pipeline/README.md

 ### Multi-parameter persistence landscapes

 The pipeline will be extensively using the code base from [Multiparameter_Persistence_Landscapes](https://github.com/OliverVipond/Multiparameter_Persistence_Landscapes) in order to generate the multi-parameter persistent landscapes.
-No installations required from this submodule, simply the the preceeding installations are required at this point for this submodule to be used.
+No installations required from this submodule, simply the preceeding installations are required at this point for this submodule to be used.